slideflow/slideflow/docs-source/source/overview.rst

 Slideflow provides tools for easily building and testing a variety of deep learning models for digital pathology.

 This section provides a high-level overview of the most common application: building and testing a weakly supervised predictive model.
-Slideflow supports many other tasks, including :ref:`self-supervised learning <simclr_ssl>`, :ref:`generative adversarial networks <stylegan>`, and :ref:`deployment & visualization <studio>`, which are discussed in subsequent sections.
+Slideflow supports many other tasks, including :ref:`multiple-instance learning (MIL) <mil>`, :ref:`self-supervised learning (SSL) <simclr_ssl>`, :ref:`generative adversarial networks (GANs) <stylegan>`, and :ref:`deployment & visualization <studio>`, which are discussed in subsequent sections.

 .. figure:: overview.png

-    *High-level overview of common tasks.*
+    *High-level overview of model building.*

 The pipeline for a deep learning classification experiment is separated into three phases.